saim22r/Docker/README.md

 - Micro-Services is a complex solution for complex problems.
 If you aren't facing complex problems, it can become difficult to handle.

 # Commands
-- Use the following command when facing problems `alias docker="winpty docker"`
+- Use the following command when facing problems `alias docker = "winpty docker"`